heiko1234/connectors/Readme.md

-# Dagster and MLFlow
+# Blobstorage & Kusto Connector

-This Repo is about to use MLFlow within a Dagster Pipeline
+This Repo is to have easy to use Connectors to Blobstorage and Kusto.

-This Repo is based on Poetry and can be executed within an virtual environment.
+There is a how_to_use folder in this repo that shows how to use the connectors.

 ## Install